What to Wear in Nice, France during Spring

 Statue of Apollo at the Fountain of Apollo in Nice, France, against a clear blue sky with splashing water and colorful buildings in the background.

-Upon arrival, the city's beauty unfolds in layers — from the famed Promenade des Anglais lining the pebbly shores of the glistening bay to the quaint, winding streets of the Old Town.
-Here, the air is perfumed with the scent of freshly baked socca and the saturated colors of local produce and flowers at the Cours Saleya market.
-Nice's allure is not merely in its picturesque setting but in its ability to seamlessly blend whispers of the old with striking nods to the new.
+Upon arrival, the city's beauty unfolds in layers — from the famed Promenade des Anglais lining the pebbly shores of the glistening bay to the quaint, winding streets of Old Town.

 Spring Climate in Nice

-April in Nice is a delightful time, embodying the mild and pleasant characteristics of spring on the French Riviera.
-During this month, the city begins to shake off the mild chill of winter, welcoming warmer days with average temperatures ranging from a comfortable 50°F (10°C) at night to around 61°F (16°C) during the day.
-Rainfall is moderate compared to other seasons, with occasional showers that bring a refreshing change to the salty coastal air.
+April in Nice is a delightful time to visit, embodying the leasant characteristics of mild spring on the French Riviera.
+The city begins to shake off the mild chill of winter, welcoming warmer days with a comfortable 50°F (10°C) at night to around 61°F (16°C) during the day.

 Vintage carousel on the Promenade des Anglais in Nice, framed by palm trees with the Mediterranean Sea in the background.